* Indexes at all-time highs, last week was best in months

 deal can help it trade well beyond $600 early in 2014."

-stock's massive market capitalization helped lift both the S&P
+trading, and the stock's massive market capitalization helped

-Both the Dow and S&P were at all-time highs, extending sharp
+the Dow and S&P 500 ended Friday at all-time closing highs.
+The

 Federal Reserve decision to begin trimming its stimulus program,